 He founded the International Education and B-Gifted Foundation both of Sierra Leone where he worked tirelessly to locate resources so that children and youth can engage in global education projects.
 The government was still in control of the mass media in Sierra Leone, so Greene began to think of other ways to spread his message.
 He initially used the radio, but he decided that the anonymity of the airwaves was not the best way to connect directly with children who had firsthand experienced the violence and who could share their stories.
 “I thought that the computers could attract children, and would engage young people who lacked education and skills,” said Greene.

 Greene has gathered multiple awards, citations, and bursaries for his peace-building efforts and internet-based innovations.
+Andrew Greene’s projects touched the hearts of so many people.
 His efforts attracted the United Nations who adopted his project as a model in other countries affected by war.
 He has traveled extensively to share his vision of using information technology for peace promotion among war-scarred youth.

 Jean Lee first became involved with political activism around the mid-1990’s helping with political campaigns.
 Jean said she was inspired by a friend who ran for MD State Delegate back in 2002, and asked her to help with his campaign.